 Professionals and the use of Microsoft Excel

-As said above wherever you work, you will find every workplace has priority for MS Excel.
-Ease of use, efficiency are the features which makes MS Excel popular.
+As said above, wherever you work, you will find every workplace has a priority for MS Excel.
+Ease of use and efficiency are the features that make MS Excel popular.

 Investment Banking Analyst

-The analysts are required to perform financial modeling and for that excel si very essential.
-They use it for calculating ratios, drawing graphs, comparison purposes.
+Analysts are required to perform financial modeling, so Excel is essential.
+They use it for calculating ratios, drawing graphs, and comparison purposes.

-These people required, to perform complex regression analysis, segment indications for that purpose excel is the tool which they use.
+These people are required to perform complex regression analysis and segment indications for that purpose, and Excel is the tool that they use.

 These are the people for whom Excel is the brain.
-There majority of work is dependent on calculation whether it is terms of calculation, or analysis.
+The majority of work is dependent on calculation, whether it is in terms of calculation or analysis.

-These people use Excel for carrying out market surveys and analyzing the markets results.
-The tools which they mostly use charts, graphs, clip images etc.
+These people use Excel to conduct market surveys and analyze the market’s results.
+The tools mostly use charts, graphs, clip images, etc.

-As these people analyses business as a whole and their decisions are turned into actions.
+As these people analyze the business as a whole, their decisions are turned into actions.

-Apart from this people in Human resources department uses it for employee database management, salary calculation etc. Operations and logistic departments uses it for keeping product records.
+Apart from this, people in the Human resources department use it for employee database management, salary calculation, etc. Operations and logistics departments use it for keeping product records.

 How do businesses use Excel?

-Business creates employee and resources schedules which is coded and is updated whenever there is any change.
+Business creates employee and resource schedules which are coded and updated whenever there is any change.

-In Accounting information is recorded and calculations are performed and this information can be changed as and when required.
+In Accounting, information is recorded, calculations are performed, and this information can be changed as and when required.

-Even businesses use it for tracking product sales on a daily, weekly, monthly or quarterly basis.
+Even businesses use it for tracking product sales daily, weekly, monthly, or quarterly.